Table of Contents

 The Director of Logistics is one of the important logistics professionals for growing ecommerce companies to hire.
 While this position goes by several other job titles (such as “Logistics Director”, “Head of Logistics”, and “Director of Supply Chain”), its basic purpose is always the same: to manage every step in the supply chain, including procurement, production inventory, inventory management, fulfilment, and shipping.
 It’s a role that’s integral to developing logistics systems that are focused on supporting growth while keeping costs down.

 In this article, you’ll learn what a Director of Logistics is, the common responsibilities of Logistics Directors, and tips and best practices that aspiring or existing logistics directors can use to master their logistics operations.

 What is a director of logistics?

-Logistics Directors are key leaders for day-to-day operations teams, with supply chain managers (such as directors of fulfillment), supervisors, and employees reporting to them.
-The Director of Logistics themselves usually reports directly to the executive management levels in an organization.
+Logistics Directors are key leaders for day-to-day operations teams, with supply chain managers (such as directors of fulfilment), supervisors, and employees reporting to them.
+The Director of Logistics themselves usually reports directly to the executive management levels in an organisation.

-They also nurture external relationships with manufacturers, suppliers, freight brokers, vendors, and last-mile carriers, and work closely with these parties to consistently meet deadlines as cost-effectively as possible.
+They also nurture external relationships with manufacturers, suppliers, freight brokers, vendors, and last-mile couriers, and work closely with these parties to consistently meet deadlines as cost-effectively as possible.